23W-INCO/measlesdata-xginevra/README.md

 # TODOS:

 -> TODO: - SQLite file to replace a database with json file to feed. <br>
--> TODO: - make the click on the bar chart more informative than it is right now (undefined values)
+-> TODO: - make clicking on the bar chart more informative than it is right now (undefined values)

 ------